yogeshagr/golang/src/gopl.io/gobook.md

 close(ch)
 ```

+### Unbuffered Channels
+- A send operation on an unbuffered channel blocks the sending goroutine until
+another goroutine executes a corresponding receive on the same channel, at
+which point the value is transmitted and both goroutines may continue.
+Conversely, if the receive operation was attempted first, the receieving
+goroutine is blocked until another goroutine performs a send on the same
+channel.

+- Communiation over an unbuffered channel causes the sending and receiving
+goroutines to synchronize.
+Because of this, unbuffered channels are sometimes
+called synchronous channels.
+When a value is sent on an unbuffered channel, the
+receipt of the value happens before the reawakening of the sending goroutine.

 ## Coding style
 - Normal practice in Go is to deal with the error in the if block and then